On a Night Like This (concert tour): Broadcasts and recordings

 Minogue's performance in Sydney, Australia, on 11 May 2001 was filmed for DVD entitled, Live in Sydney.
 The DVD was released on 1 October 2001 in the UK and 15 October 2001 in Australia.
+A 2-VCD version was also released in other territories, such as South Korea, Thailand and Singapore.

-The DVD features exclusive backstage footage of the concert, including a look into the dancers' dressing rooms and a prank played on Kylie during the show entitled 'Will Kylie Crack'.
+The DVD features exclusive backstage footage of the concert, including a look into the dancers' dressing rooms and a prank played on Kylie during the show entitled 'Will Kylie Crack?'.
 The prank consists of stage personnel doing random things below the stage where Kylie can see them when she turns to look at the backdrop during "So Now Goodbye".

+In 2004, Live in Sydney was reportedly certified triple platinum in Australia by Australian Recording Industry Association (ARIA), meaning it was sold for 45,000 copies across the country.
+As of 2013, the DVD accumulated 100,000 copies in the UK, which is equivalent to a double platinum record according to British Phonographic Industry (BPI).
+Notably, it peaked atop UK Music Videos chart at number 1 and remained stable on the chart for nearly two years.